jade-bot/10tcl/README.md

 10tcl understands: string, number, email, tel, date, html, text, reference (type: 'reference', ref: 'criminal') Each will result in a different html element and layout.
+A field type different from the above will result in a regular input field.

+### Validation

+"validator" package provides type associated checks, that are automatically executed on POST/PUT transactions.
+Other than that, a field can contain a property validates: ['mandatory', ...]
+Each check in checks array will trigger the correspondent function in the 10tcl modelValidator return object.
+Defining pathToValidator, you can implement your own validator that will be required instead of the 10tcl one.

+### i18n

+Nop... sorry.
+And I'm outputting static texts in PT-BR.
+Not happy with any package I've tried.
+Want to keep texts in a cached db for online editing and translation.

 ### CRUD